en-GB/3-manifold/README.md

 the level is defined in roomgen.py starting on line 421

-dependencies: clang, python and GLFW
+---

+dependencies
+- clang
+- python
+- GLFW

 i use msys2 (https://www.msys2.org)